-IGCSE stands for International General Certificate of Secondary Education, which should give you some clue as to what makes them different from the standard UK version.
-Essentially, these qualifications are available in more countries than customary GCSEs, while still sharing the same level of credit and recognition as their UK counterpart.
+The IGCSE, or International International General Certificate of Secondary Education, is the same level as a GCSE.
+It is recognised in both the UK and further afield, in countries including India, Canada and Australia.
+Essentially, IGCSE qualifications are available in more countries than customary GCSEs, while still sharing the same level of credit and recognition.

 IGCSE vs GCSE